Discontinuous Galerkin methods for the Laplace-Beltrami operator on point cloud: Introduction

 \section{Introduction}

-In recent years, there has been a surge of interest in the study of partial differential equations (PDEs) on manifolds and their numerical methods.
-Since the seminal work of Dziuk \cite{Dziuk1988}, the surface finite element method (SFEM) has been developed into a rich research direction in numerical analysis, see for instance the survey papers \cite{DecDziEll05,DziukElliott2013,BONITO20201} and the references therein.
-Numerical methods for PDEs on manifolds typically involve two levels of discretization ( or approximation): one is the discretization of the geometry and its differential structures; the other one is the discretization of the functions defined on the geometry.
-The greater part of the literature on SFEM seems to have been based on fact that the underlying geometry (manifolds) are surfaces represented by level set functions (e.g., sign distance functions).
+Numerical solutions of partial differential equations (PDEs) on (unknown) manifolds or surfaces have garnered substantial attention in recent years, with particular applications including surface evolution and geometric flows.
+Since Dziuk \cite{Dziuk1988} introduced the surface finite element method (SFEM), substantial efforts and progress have been made in this direction.
+Notable recent contributions and reviews can be found, for example, in \cite{DecDziEll05,DziukElliott2013,KovLiLub19,BONITO20201,HuLi22,BaiLi23,DuanLi24}.
+Numerical methods for PDEs on manifolds typically encompass two levels of discretization (or approximation): one is the discretization of the geometry and its differential structures; the other one is the discretization of the functions defined on the geometry.
+The greater part of the literature on SFEM seems to have been based on the fact that the underlying geometry (manifolds) are surfaces represented by level set functions (e.g., sign distance functions).
 The geometry approximations are usually limited to continuous piecewise polynomial patches which interpolate underlying smooth manifolds.
-Using this idea, many of the well known numerical methods in planar domains have been generalized to curved spaces or even evolving manifolds.
-Exemplary works include SFEM, finite volume method, Crouzeix-Raviart element and so on \cite{DziukElliott07,Demlow2009,DuJu2005,Guo20,OlshanskiiReuskenGrande2009,GraLehReu18}.
-Along the same line, discontinuous Galerkin (DG) methods with respect to continuously interpolated piecewise polynomial surfaces have been investigated as well \cite{DedMadSti13,AntDedMadStaStiVer15,DednerMadhavanStinner2016}.
-The vast majority of the geometric error estimations in the existing works are based on the fundamental results of \cite{Dziuk1988} for linear SFEM and \cite{Demlow2009} for higher-order ones, which are for interpolation type discretizations.
-In other words, the geometric errors are interpreted as residuals of local polynomial interpolations.
-In addition, for computational convenience, most of the existing works deal with the surface gradient and other differential operators based on the explicit tangential projection from the ambient space onto the tangent spaces of the manifolds.
-That means explicit embedding (e.g., through level set functions) of the manifolds into their ambient Euclidean spaces are assumed to be known.
-These assumptions are not always satisfied as for the problems we are going to study in this paper, where manifolds are discretized as point clouds.
-Therefore, the existing theory can not apply directly, and numerical methods for solving PDEs on such type discretized manifolds need to be developed and analyzed.
+Using this idea, many of the well-known numerical methods in planar domains have been generalized to curved spaces or even evolving manifolds.
+Exemplary works include SFEM, surface finite volume method, surface Crouzeix-Raviart element and so on \cite{DziukElliott07,Demlow2009,DuJu2005,Guo20,OlshanskiiReuskenGrande2009,GraLehReu18}.
+Isogeometric analysis (IGA) is another way of integrating geometric information with numerical solution process for PDEs, which leverages Non-Uniform-Rational-Bsplines for both geometry representation and function approximation to enhance the solution accuracy and efficiency, particularly popular in computer aided design.
+There are also works to consider IGA for solving PDEs on surfaces, see for example \cite{BarDedQua15,PanRabYan21}.
+Along these lines, discontinuous Galerkin (DG) methods with respect to continuously interpolated piecewise polynomial surfaces have been investigated as well \cite{DedMadSti13,AntDedMadStaStiVer15,DednerMadhavanStinner2016}.
+The vast majority of the geometric error estimations in the existing works are based on the fundamental results of \cite{Dziuk1988} for linear SFEM and \cite{Demlow2009} for higher-order ones, which are for interpolating type discretizations.
+In other words, the geometric errors are residuals of local polynomial interpolations of nodal points on the exact manifolds.
+In addition, most of the existing works calculate the surface gradient and other differential operators based on the explicit tangential projection from the ambient space onto the tangent spaces of the manifolds.
+That means explicit embedding (e.g., through level set functions) of the manifolds to their ambient Euclidean spaces are assumed to be known.
+These assumptions are not necessarily satisfied for problems we study in this paper, i.e., manifolds are represented by point clouds.